SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 If you try to unify your cultural identity, you may end up loosing your civil control

-Marathas => tried model of unity — loosing upport o
+Mughals => tried model of unity — loosing support of Hindu Royals

 How do different types of multicultural/centralization makes it easier/harder